You guys, it’s November! (What!?)

 - Prepare flax eggs by mixing flaxseed meal and water in a large mixing bowl.
 Let set for 5 minutes.

 - Add banana and mash, leaving just a bit of texture.

 - Add pumpkin purée, muscovado sugar, maple syrup, olive oil, and vanilla extract and whisk for one minute.

 - Stir in baking soda, salt, cinnamon, and pumpkin pie spice, and mix.
 Add water and whisk once more.

-- Divide batter evenly among 9-10 muffin tins, filling all the way full (I like big muffins!).
+- Divide batter evenly among 9-10 muffin tins (amount as original recipe is written // adjust if altering batch size), filling all the way full (I like big muffins!).

 - Quickly rinse your mixing bowl and then add crumble ingredients.
 Mash ingredients together with a fork or your hands until crumbly like wet sand.
 Generously top muffins with streusel.